 To truly appreciate the ocean’s many colors as it reflects the sky, take a stroll on deck with a cup of coffee or tea as the sun peeks over the horizon to start a new day.
 Breathe deeply, savor the moment, and set your intentions for another spectacular day.

 Nighttime at sea is another opportunity to enjoy a unique moment of reflection.
 With the stars above and the breeze kissing your skin, the rest of the world and its troubles fall away, providing space for self-reflection.
+Or, you can dress up and explore your cruise nightlife options.

 17: Prepare to make new friends